-We set great store by school trips and the enrichment they can bring.
-These have included places of worship, such as a mosque and York Minster, to raise awareness of diversity and difference in the wider community.
-Similarly, there are planned visits to a synagogue and a Sikh temple.
-We have also arranged trips to an adventure centre; local live sports venues and museums; talks by the local police to raise awareness of bullying and violent behaviours; joining a local library to promote and improve reading; and visiting a war museum as a part of the history curriculum.
-All are aimed towards promoting British values.
+We set great store by school trips and the enrichment they bring.
+These have included places of worship, such as a mosque, a synagogue and York Minster, to raise awareness of diversity and difference in the wider community.
+Similarly, there are other places of worship that will be visited in due course.
+We have also arranged previous trips to an adventure centre; local live sports venues and museums; talks by the local police to raise awareness of bullying and violent behaviours; and joining a local library to promote and improve reading.
+All of the above are aimed towards promoting British values.

 Additionally, extra-curricular activities are offered on-site, such as:

 - One-to-one swimming lessons at a local swimming pool.